Baccalaureate Degree Requirements

 Candidates must obtain a grade point average of 3.000 with a maximum of two C grades in the program.
-Additional degree requirements for each program are described under Graduate Studies program pages.
+Additional degree requirements for each program are described under Graduate Academic Programs.
 The maximum time for completion of a master’s or doctoral program is seven years from the date of the admission letter.
-Students who have not earned a graduate degree during this period shall have their academic standing reviewed and may be asked to meet additional requirements to graduate.
+Certificate program requirements must be completed within two years.
+Students who have not completed their graduate program during the required period shall have their academic standing reviewed and may be asked to meet additional requirements to graduate.

 Application for Graduation

 As a student nears completion of the degree requirements, the student must submit an Application for Degree and Graduation Plan with the Registrar’s Office by the stated deadline.
 This application process provides the student with a timely opportunity to review their degree requirements and plan or change the student’s course schedule to ensure completion of all requirements.

 The student must complete an Application for Degree and Graduation Plan and obtain approval of all advisors—including those for additional majors and minors, if applicable—before submitting the application to the Registrar’s Office.

 Degrees and certificates are awarded in May, August, and December, with a ceremony for all degree recipients held in May.

 Bachelor’s degree candidates who have 11 or fewer credits remaining to complete the degree at the end of the spring semester may participate in the May graduation ceremony.
 Ineligible students will be invited to participate in the following year’s ceremony.